Christine McGuinness opens up on autism diagnosis as she recalls heartbreaking childhood struggles

 Christine McGuinness has revealed she's been diagnosed with autism and recalled the heartbreaking childhood struggles that made her realise she was different.

-Christine, 33, who is mum to twins Penelope and Leo, eight, and daughter Felicity, five, with husband Paddy McGuinness, has tirelessly campaigned for autism awareness following her children’s diagnosis.
+Christine, 33, who is mum to twins Penelope and Leo, eight, and daughter Felicity, five, and has since separated from husband Paddy McGuinness (opens in new tab), has tirelessly campaigned for autism awareness following her children's diagnosis.

 Autism, or autism spectrum disorder (ASD), refers to a broad range of conditions characterised by challenges with social skills, repetitive behaviours, speech, and nonverbal communication.